cwjohnston/sensu-go-has-contact-filter/README.md

   - email_default
 ```

-With a handler set like this one in place, check results configured with the `email` handler will spawn a handler pipeline for each handler in the set, each pipeline using the `has_contact` function to evaluate whether or not the event matches a named contact.
+With a handler set like this one in place, check results configured with the `email` handler will spawn a handler pipeline for each handler in the set, each pipeline using the `has_contact`, `has_entity_contact`, `has_check_contact` function to evaluate whether or not the event matches a named contact.
 Based on the above examples, a check result with "dev" and/or "ops" will be routed to those contacts respective email addresses, whereas any check result without contacts defined will be handled by the `email_default` handler.

 See the included [contact routing pattern diagram][diagram] for a visual description of intended use cases.